Skixie/Diskripper/README.md

 - Output the contents of Program Files and Program Files (x86) directories with just one command
 - Copy a file from the image file
 - Copy file(s) from a provided txt file with the full paths of the desired files to be copied
-- Copy the SAM, SYSTEM and SECURITY hive files in one command
+- Copy the SAM, SYSTEM and SECURITY files in one command

 ## Usage
 Diskripper can be used with the following commands